 Library staff are needed to setup/teardown Library-owned tables and chairs.

 Library IT staff to provide IT assistance beyond the initial setup and demonstration of A/V equipment.

 A cleaning or maintenance fee may be applicable.

 If you are planning to charge your attendees and/or sell items or services, you must get prior approval from the Library and a fee will be assessed to use the space.

 Fundraising of any kind will be assessed a room fee to use the space.

 When a fee for use of a meeting room is applicable, we ask that it be submitted to the Library prior to the event start.

-Weddings, roof top events, large scale after-hours events and events with alcohol will be charged a $100 nonrefundable reservation fee.
+Weddings, large roof top events, after-hours events, and events with alcohol will be charged a $100 nonrefundable reservation fee.

 The Library knows that every meeting and every group is different.
 We reserve the right to waive any of the conditions attached to the use of its meeting rooms, including the imposition of fees and charges, on a case-by-case basis.